 Additionally, only about 17 percent of all Sweden’s childbirths in 2011 were by cesarean section (c-section).
 Only about 10 percent of all births involved an episiotomy.

 In most of Europe, midwifery is giving way to Westernized maternity care and delivery practices but not so in Sweden.
-Midwives enjoy full support of Swedish physicians and a strong bond of mutual respectability has developed between the two disciplines.
+Midwives enjoy the full support of Swedish physicians and a strong bond of mutual respectability has developed between the two disciplines.